prantlf/docker-alpine-glibc/README.md

     make login
     # Push the local image to the docker hub:
     make push
-    # Push the local image to the docker hub:
+    # Pull the image from the docker hub:
-    make push
+    make pull
     # Add version tags to the published image:
     make tag